kakanghosh/rabbitmq-tuts/README.md

 ### `2.
 Direct Exchange`

-In this example we can add binding key to the exchanger with the queue, so that we can decide at the publishing time which queue should get the message from the exchanger by the help the routing key.
+In this example we can add `binding key` to the `exchange` with the queue, so that we can decide at the publishing time which queue should get the message from the `exchange` by the help the `routing key`.

 ### `3.
 Topic`

-In this example we can use wildcard _ (one word) or # (one or multiple words) for binding key, so that we can map queue and exchanger based on the wildcard.
+In this example we can use wildcard `*(one word)` or `#(one or multiple words)` for `binding key`, so that we can map `queue and exchange` based on the wildcard.
 It should be separated by dot(.).
-Like: socialmedia._, #.log etc
+Like: `socialmedia.*`, `#.log` etc

 ### `4.
 RPC`

 In this example we can get result for the request was send from the publisher.
-So, while sending the request we will define the replyTo queue and correlationId, so that consumer/rpc can reply back to that callback queue, correlationId is for matching the response because this ID will be generated for the endivitual publisher when it starts up.
+So, while sending the request we will define the `replyTo` queue and `correlationId`, so that `consumer/rpc` can reply back to that callback queue, `correlationId` is for matching the response because this ID will be generated for the endivitual publisher when it starts up.